Homeschool PE,

 Show Notes

 It’s hard enough sometimes to fit all the regular subjects of reading, writing, math, social studies, and science into a busy homeschool schedule.
-Add in all your electives and you might wonder if you even need to make time for Health, Physical fitness, and Sex Ed.
+Add in all your extracurricular activities, and you might wonder if you even need to make time for health, physical fitness, and sex ed.
 Maybe your kids are already active in sports or dance classes.
-Perhaps a healthy diet is already a part of your lifestyle.
+Perhaps a healthy diet is already part of your lifestyle.
 If so, great!
 You are already one step ahead.
 In today’s episode, we are talking about how health, fitness, and sex ed are crucial components of a well-rounded education.
-We all get so busy and maybe you’ve let a few things go and your kids have been watching a lot of TV or playing video games a little more than you want, or you’ve been too busy for those evening family neighborhood walks like you wanted and you’re ready to incorporate a healthier lifestyle.
-We’re going to be giving you tips on how to make these subjects happen in your homeschool.
-Teach your children to make lifelong healthy habits that last!

 Physical education also fosters social skills, teamwork, and discipline.
-It also provides an outlet for physical energy and helps combat sedentary lifestyles, which are becoming increasingly prevalent in today’s digital age.
-Even before the Covid, inactivity was on the rise in a major way.
-Kids around the world are really suffering from inactivity.
+It provides an outlet for physical energy and helps combat sedentary lifestyles, which are becoming increasingly prevalent in today’s digital age.
+Even before Covid, inactivity was on the rise in a major way.
+Kids around the world are suffering from inactivity.
 One of the best things about homeschooling is that you’re not tied to a desk all day.
 We have the freedom to move around and take breaks whenever we want.
 Regular movement has been proven to help kids stay focused and improve cognitive function.
-We’re not big on testing (especially in the younger years) but studies have shown time and time again that students perform better on tests with regular physical activity.
+We’re not big on testing (especially in the younger years), but studies have shown time and time again that students perform better on tests with regular physical activity.

 How to Include Physical Education and Fitness into Your Day (5:57)